olanti-p/Cataclysm-BN/doc/TRANSLATING_MODS.md

 pause
 ```
 Replace `C:\path\to\extract_json_strings.py` and `C:\path\to\dedup_pot_file.py` with actual paths to
-`extract_json_strings.py` and `dedup_pot_file.py` scripts, and `YourModName` with the mod's name (doesn't have to match exactly).
+`extract_json_strings.py` and `dedup_pot_file.py` scripts.
+If either paths or mod's name contain spaces,
-If either paths or mod's name contain spaces, surround them with quotes (e.g. `python.exe "C:\My Games\Cata\lang\dedup_pot_file.py" lang\index.pot`).
+surround them with quotes (e.g. `python.exe "C:\My Games\Cata\lang\dedup_pot_file.py" lang\index.pot`).
 You can use relative paths: e.g. if the mod is inside `data\mods\`,
 the paths would be `..\..\..\..\lang\extract_json_strings.py` and `..\..\..\..\lang\dedup_pot_file.py`.

-You'll probably want to keep this `.bat` file if you plan on updating translations in the future.
+**TODO:**
+~ Replace `YourModName` with the mod's name.
+This will show up as project name in translation software (at least it does in Poedit), and
+~ doesn't have to match exactly - this is what translation software will
+~ likely use for the project name);

-Finally, either double-click to run, or open command prompt and run the `.bat` from the mod's `lang` folder:
+To run the script, either double-click on it from File Explorer, or open command prompt and execute it from the mod's `lang` folder:
 ```bat
 cd /d C:\path\to\your\mod\folder\lang
 your_file.bat
 ```
-Once it completes, you should see a new translation template file `index.pot` that contains all strings extracted from the mod.
+Once the process completes, you should see a new translation template file `index.pot` that contains all strings extracted from the mod.

 ### Linux/MacOS
 Create a `lang` folder inside the mod's folder, and put inside a bash script (`.sh` file) with the following contents: